roadrunner-server/docs/queues/overview-queues.md

 - `pipelines`: This section contains a list of all queues created in the RoadRunner.
-The key is a unique *queue identifier*, and the value is an object of the from the driver-specific settings (we will talk about this later).
+The key is a unique *queue identifier*, and the value is an object of the driver-specific configuration (we will talk about this later).

 ## PHP Client (Producer)